ThibaultRoger/myFram/README.md

 # myFram
 My own framework developped with Php 5.5 and according to the MVC pattern.
-There is two branch : master and dev.
+There is two branch : master and unstable.